arshilvahora1610/News-using-react/README.md

 ## Credits

-The News App was created by Your Name.
+The News App was created by Arshil Vahora.
 Special thanks to the creators of the NewsAPI for providing a simple and easy-to-use news API.

 ## License